Kaleb Ort: Boston Red Sox

 On December 10, 2020, Ort was selected by the Boston Red Sox during the minor-league phase of the Rule 5 draft.
 Ort opened the 2021 season in Triple-A with the Worcester Red Sox.
 On September 10, the Red Sox added Ort to their active roster.
 He made his major-league debut on September 13; pitching in relief against the Seattle Mariners, he allowed one hit and no runs in 1/3 of an inning.
 Ort was returned to Worcester, and removed from the 40-man roster, on September 14.
 In 42 relief appearances with Worcester, Ort recorded 19 saves with a 2.98 earned run average (ERA) while striking out 62 batters in 45 1/3 innings pitched.

 Ort returned to Worcester to begin the 2022 season, pitching out of the bullpen as a closer.
 He was added to Boston's active roster on July 9, and made his first MLB appearance of the season the next day.
 He split time between Worcester and Boston during August, and spent almost all of September with Boston.
+On September 29, Ort recorded his first MLB save by pitching a scoreless ninth inning against the Baltimore Orioles.
 In 25 relief appearances with Boston, Ort pitched to a 1–2 record with one save and a 6.35 ERA while striking out 27 batters in 28 1/3 innings.

-On September 29, 2022, Ort recorded his first ever MLB save by pitching a scoreless 9th inning against the Baltimore Orioles.
+Ort began the 2023 season on Boston's major-league roster, and worked out of the bullpen until being optioned to Worcester on April 30.
+He was briefly with Boston in early May and early June, then recalled on June 18 when Tanner Houck was placed on the injured list.
+Ort was placed on the injured list with right elbow inflammation on July 7, and transferred to the 60–day IL on July 26.
+On October 11, Ort was removed from the 40–man roster and placed on outright waivers.

+Baltimore Orioles

+After being released by Boston, Ort was claimed off waivers by four other teams before reaching the major leagues again.

+On October 13, 2023, Ort was claimed off waivers by the Seattle Mariners.
+On December 2, he was again claimed off waivers, this time by the Miami Marlins.
+The Marlins subsequently designated him for assignment on February 7, 2024, and he was claimed off waivers for a third time on February 13, by the Philadelphia Phillies.
+The Phillies designated him for assignment themselves on February 19 and he was traded to the Baltimore Orioles for cash considerations later that day.
+He was optioned to the Triple–A Norfolk Tides to begin the 2024 season.
+Ort earned a save when he, Chayce McDermott and Nolan Hoffman achieved a combined no-hitter in a 2–0 Tides away win over the Nashville Sounds on May 3.
+In 14 games for Norfolk, he struggled to a 12.08 ERA with 16 strikeouts across 12 2/3 innings pitched.